chilaact/wonderful_bawean/README.rst

 2. Clone or download this repo
 3. Extract file to C:/xampp/htdocs
 4. Import the database boyan.sql to http://localhost/phpmyadmin
-5. Open browser and run this app by typing localhost/. . . . .will be up soon
+5. Open browser and run this app by typing http://localhost/wonderful_bawean/

+OR

+You can access this project with this link http://wonderful-bawean.pmh.web.id/

 ***************
 Collaborators